tndor/tndor/README.md

 I'm a passionate **Cloud Engineering and AI enthusiast student at Fontys**.
 My focus is on designing and building scalable, secure cloud infrastructure and exploring the practical applications of artificial intelligence.

-I love solving complex problems, automating workflows, and bridging the gap between modern cloud-native technologies and legacy systems.
+I like solving problems that actually matter and deliver tangible results.

 ---